It's All Up to You

-"It's All Up to You" is a song by British singer-songwriter Jim Capaldi.
+"It's All Up to You" is a song by British musician Jim Capaldi.
 It was released as a single in 1974, and became his first of only two hit singles in his native UK, peaking at No. 27.
 His other UK hit is the No. 4 cover of the Everly Brothers song "Love Hurts", released the following year.
 Both songs appear on his 1975 album, Short Cut Draw Blood.